aridjayarecipes/cutesrecipes.web.app/content/post/2538-how-to-prepare-favorite-vegetable-soup-healthy-recipe.md

 1. Prepare 1 teaspoon Lemon juice

 Mixed vegetable soup recipe,how to make mixed vegetable soup Potato soup, gazpacho, butternut squash soup—find the best recipes for all your favorite vegetable soups.
-A recipe a friend gave me, that I&#39;ve used a couple of times with great success!!
+A recipe a friend gave me, that I've used a couple of times with great success!!
 Butternut squash, carrots, and ginger each bring a unique quality to this delicious pureed vegetable soup.

 <!--inarticleads2-->